kyungjae-lee/engineers-notebook/operating-systems/multi-processor-and-multicore-scheduling.md

   * **Master-Minion Approach**
     * OS kernel functions always run on a dedicated processor (or a core).
     * Other processes may run on the other processors (or cores).
     * The master manages all other processes.
+(The master is responsible for scheduling.)
     * When a process needs an OS service it sends a request to the master processes and waits.
     * Advantages - Simple to implement.
     * Disadvantages - The whole system fails if the core running the OS kernel fails.
-Master becomes the point of bottleneck when there are more requests than it can handle.
+The master can become a performance bottleneck when there are more requests than it can handle.
   * **Peer Approach**
     * The kernel functions (or processes) can execute on any processor.
     * In fact, the functions can be executed in multiple processes that can be scheduled on any processor and moved.
 A specific OS kernel process can be placed on the same CPU on which a process that needs that specific service of the OS kernel runs.